project-codeflare/codeflare/README.md

 If you are using any one of the recommended cloud based deployments, examples are found in the `codeflare/notebooks` directory in the container image.
 The examples can be executed directly from the Jupyter environment.

-As a first example, we recommend the [sample pipeline](https://github.com/project-codeflare/codeflare/blob/main/notebooks/sample_pipeline.ipynb).
+As a first example of the API usage, see the [sample pipeline](https://github.com/project-codeflare/codeflare/blob/main/notebooks/sample_pipeline.ipynb).

+For an example of how CodeFlare Pipelines can be used to scale out and speed up common machine learning problems, see the [grid search](https://github.com/project-codeflare/codeflare/blob/develop/notebooks/Grid%20Search%20Sample.ipynb) example.
+It shows how hyperparameter optimization for a reference pipeline can be scaled with both task and data parallelism.

 ## Deploy and integrate anywhere